sparsha-2011/physical-ai-learning-journey/projects/omniglam-sdg/README.md

     />
   </a>
   <br>
-  <sub>▶ Click the image to view the animation</sub>
+  <sub>▶ Click the preview to view the animation</sub>

   *The vision: a robot arm that can scan and identify each OmniGlam lipstick shade by name.
-This project builds the synthetic data pipeline that makes that possible by generating the training data a robot would need to get there.*
+This project builds the synthetic data pipeline that makes that possible, generating the training data a robot would need to get there.*

 </p>